ealva-com/welite/README.md

 ```
 ### Modules
   * welite-core - contains the core classes of WeLite
+  * welite-ktime - contains column types for kotlinx-datetime (currently Instant only)
   * welite-javatime - contains column types for LocalDate and LocalDateTime.
 Requires dependency
   on ```com.android.tools:desugar_jdk_libs:${Versions.DESUGAR}``` and
   ```coreLibraryDesugaringEnabled = true``` in compile options